In Memoriam: September 11, 2001

 • We are at our best when times are at their worst.

-Let us remember this Patriot Day the emotions, the heartache, and the strength that came after that clear September day.
-It is a reminder of both the fragility of life and imperceptible courage of the common man and woman — Americans.
+Let us remember this Patriot Day the emotions, heartache, and strength that came after that clear September day.
+It is a reminder of both the fragility of life and the imperceptible courage of the common man and woman—Americans.

-We are reminded of the greatness of our Country and that for it, we shall always fight.
-For it is our privilege to be a citizen of the United States of America.
-The quote below from Abraham Lincoln in the Gettysburg Address could easily apply to September 11, 2001…
+We are reminded of the greatness of our Country and that we shall always fight for it.
+It is our privilege to be citizens of the United States of America.
+The quote below from Abraham Lincoln in the Gettysburg Address could easily apply to September 11, 2001.

 … But in a larger sense, we cannot dedicate, we cannot consecrate, we cannot hallow this ground.
 The brave men, living and dead who struggled here have consecrated it far above our poor power to add or detract.
 The world will little note nor long remember what we say here, but it can never forget what they did here.
 It is for us the living rather to be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.
 It is rather for us to be here dedicated to the great task remaining before us – that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion – that we here highly resolve that these dead shall not have died in vain, that this nation under God shall have a new birth of freedom, and that government of the people, by the people, for the people shall not perish from the earth.